Kids safely training BJJ

 • Training partners are teammates, not targets

-Even in a safe class, a student may get overwhelmed.
+Even in a safe training session, a student may get overwhelmed.
 Our process is simple.

 Stop the action